SvenPam/Simple-Waypoint-Scroll/README.md

 </div>
 ```

-ID's are not needed, they are noyl used for example.
+ID's are not needed, they are only used for example.

 #####Offset